drewtodd/ocsr-newsletter/content/issues/2022-02/2022-02-venerable-master.md

 I recently read this quote while looking for information about brotherly love.
 The author is unknown but I think the message is perfect.

-“There are no strangers in Freemasonry, only friends you’ve yet to meet.”.
+> There are no strangers in Freemasonry, only friends you’ve yet to meet.

 This is the way I feel about coming to lodge.
 Sometimes our busy schedules might cause us to find excuses for not coming to lodge.
 Once I am there I really enjoying greeting all the brothers.
 Spending time with this great group of men makes the effort so worth while.
 I strongly encourage everyone to make the time this year to attend our lodge and enjoying a little time with your brothers.
 I look forward to sharing some brotherly love with you soon!